gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   And that Dockety has proof that Papa Roo is alive
 -   Gumption suggests asking the Operators to help free Papa Roo
     -   Dockety is opposed: distrusts the Operators

+### Chapter 3: School (Maddy's PoV / day 2)

+-   Goals:
+    -   Get Sindy in trouble (inciting incident for everything that follows)
+    -   Reveal a bit of Special Blazes' zealotry
+-   Maddy and Sindy arrive late at the town's one-room school
+-   Special Blazes and Thoughtful have come to talk to the students
+    -   Most students are excited (including Gumption)
+    -   Maddy is determined not to be (which causes friction with Gumption)
+    -   She points out that their bot isn't with them
+-   Demonstration of fighting skills shows Blazes' tech and Gumption's martial arts
+-   Blazes speaks to Maddy afterward
+    -   He is about increased activity in Heck since her adventure: it's why they've come to Rusty Bridge
+    -   Wants her to spy on Dockety
+    -   Drops a few hints about Special Leaf
+-   Gumption intercepts Maddy on her way out (he was hiding in the rafters)
+-   Their conversation is cut short by Sindy accidentally triggering Blazes' fireball tech